leekezar/SemLex/README.md

 [Read the paper here](https://arxiv.org/abs/2310.00196).

 ![A Sankey diagram illustrates different partitions of the benchmark dataset.](https://i.imgur.com/o6Xvf0s.png)
-## Download the Benchmark
+## Download the Benchmark & Pretrained Models
 The videos are available for public download.
 Please read and agree to [the terms of use](https://docs.google.com/forms/d/e/1FAIpQLSeFjIcbJcr2kWibgrEdFyLhNADo1ErnVGuQHtGeiDiqe4iteQ/viewform?usp=sf_link) to access the download links.
 Pose estimation files for each video will be available soon.

-## Download the Pretrained Models
+Pretrained SL-GCN models are available for gloss recognition, phoneme recognition, and phoneme+gloss recognition (most accurate at ISR).

 ## Replicate the Experiments

+Details coming soon!